exercism/python/exercises/practice/minesweeper/.approaches/introduction.md

 ## Putting it all together

-This example is an object-oriented approach using complex numbers, included because it is a particularly clear illustration of the various topics discussed above:
+The example below is an object-oriented approach using complex numbers, included because it is a particularly clear illustration of the various topics discussed above:

 ```python
 """Minesweeper."""